Betts Peters and Melanie Fried-Oken Present at Research Think Tank

 The REKNEW Team presented two posters at OHSU Research Week, which began May 13, 2019.
 Performance Across Consecutive Calibrations with the RSVP Keyboard™ Brain-Computer Interface in People with Severe Speech and Physical Impairments was led by Brandon Eddy, M.A.
 CCC-SLP and Neurofeedback in Alzheimer’s disease was presented by Deirdre McLaughlin, M.S.
 CCC-SLP.

-Aimee Mooney presented at the Aphasia Access Leadership Summit
+Aimee Mooney presents at the Aphasia Access Leadership Summit

 In collaboration with Northwestern University, Portland State University and OHSU, Aimee Mooney, M.S.
 CCC-SLP attended The 3rd Annual Aphasia Access Leadership Summit in Baltimore, MD in March 2019 to share the Reknew lab’s work on interventions for people with Primary Progressive Aphasia.
 Presentations included: